High energy demand – high materiality

 Significant energy-saving measures –

+EVVA sets itself ambitious goals to compensate for the additional demand, increase energy efficiency and reduce emissions.
 With the following measures in particular, EVVA is able to counteract its increased energy demand.
-The kilowatt hours saved in this way currently account for about 8% of the annual electricity demand.
+The kilowatt hours saved in this way currently account for about 10% of the annual electricity demand.

 - More video conferences, digital meetings and teleworking